 Oil.
 PRC companies, such as Sinopec and Zhuhai Zhenrong Corporation, reportedly have imported crude oil from Iran.
 In early 2012, as other countries reduced trade with Iran, China's companies like SINOPEC reportedly used their increased leverage and cut oil imports from Iran.
 However, the cut was due to commercial negotiations over prices and payment terms.
 China also increased oil imports from other countries, showing it could diversify away from Iranian oil if willing to do so.
 When PRC Premier Wen Jiabao visited Saudi Arabia in January 2012, its officials reportedly raised concerns about Iran and offered to expand oil supplies to China.
 By the end of 2011, China imported about 555,000 barrels per day (bpd) of Iranian crude oil.
 The PRC's import of crude oil from Iran dropped by 21% from 2011 to 2012, back to a level slightly above that in 2010.
-Iran was the fourth-largest foreign supplier of crude oil to China (after Saudi Arabia, Angola, and Russia).
-Iranian oil accounted for 8% of China's oil imports.
-In January-October 2013, China's import of Iranian crude oil dropped 3% from last year's same period.
-However, while China has cut its import of crude oil from Iran, China has increased significantly its import of fuel oil from Iran, using a loophole in sanctions and giving Iran some important revenue.
-16
+In 2013, China's import of Iran's crude oil reportedly fell 2.2% to 428,840 bpd.
+Iran was the sixth-largest foreign supplier of crude oil to China, accounting for 8% of China's oil imports.
+However, while China has cut its import of crude oil from Iran, China has increased significantly its import of fuel oil from Iran, using a loophole in sanctions and giving Iran revenue.
+China increased imports of crude oil (544,100 bpd in January-November 2014, or up 29%) from Iran after it agreed with the P5+1 on the Joint Plan of Action in November 2013.18